The Living Dead: Chinese Hopping Vampires

 - Chinese Builders Discover Song Dynasty Tomb with Elaborate Decoration but Robbers Have Stolen the Rest

-These include the blood of a black dog, glutinous rice, mirrors, chicken eggs and the urine of a virgin boy.
 During the 1980s, the jiang shi was a popular subject in the film industry of Hong Kong.
-Whilst these undead were often featured as antagonists, they have sometimes been depicted as more human-like, and at times even served as comic reliefs.
+While these undead were often featured as antagonists, they have sometimes been depicted as more human-like, and at times even served as comic relief!

 Top Image: Detail of an Illustration of a jiang shi.
 Source:CC BY SA

 Hoare, J., 2015.
 Chinese Hopping Vampires: The Qing Dynasty roots behind the Jiangshi legend.[Online]